peterzieba/5Vpld/README.md

 * <a href="#5vcomp-the-cupl-compiler--your-favorite-text-editor-or-ide-16v8-22v10-and-atf150x">Using just the CUPL.EXE compiler from WinCUPL directly with some wrapper scripts here (5vcomp).
 Works in Windows/Linux. (recommended)</a>
 * <a href="#quartus-free-verilog-vhdl-schematic-capture-indirect-support-for-atf150x-linux-or-windows">Using Quartus (only for the CPLD.
 Works by first targeting a similar Altera CPLD and then using the POF2JED utility to convert.)
 Windows/Linux</a>
 * <a href="#absurd-approach-fusemaps-by-hand-16v8--22v10">Making your own fusemap / .JED file with nothing more than a datasheet and text editor.
 Maybe need some graph paper...</a>
-* Experimental approaches with Yosys (Only for the CPLD parts.
-EDIF is fed into the [Atmel fitter](atmel-fitters/))
+* <a href="#yosys-open-source-with-atmel-fitters-for-atf150x-experimental">Experimental approaches with Yosys (Only for the CPLD parts.
+EDIF is fed into the [Atmel fitter](atmel-fitters/))</a>
-* Several Approaches to reverse-engineering a .JED file back into logic equations.
+* <a href="#reversing-a-jed-file-back-into-logic-equations">Several Approaches to reverse-engineering a .JED file back into logic equations.</a>

 <details>
 <summary>Scope: Expand here for why similar parts not covered</summary>